 Then with tempered anger the judge turned to the guard at the door.
 “Take this man out of here before I have him arrested for contempt.”

-Caelius hung his head in disappointment.
-He shuffled out of the courthouse walking down the cobblestoned path.
-He could not go on without rest.
-Remembering a small courtyard he had seen along the way, and finding his way back there, he found a pleasant grassy area under a tree.
-Leaned back upon the trunk of the tree and silently cried himself to sleep.
+Caelius hung his head in disappointment as he shuffled out of the courthouse and walked back down the cobblestoned path.
+Not able go on without rest and remembering a small courtyard he had seen along the way, he found his way back there, a pleasant grassy area under a tree.
+There he leaned back upon the trunk of the tree and silently cried himself to sleep.

 Several days later, on a Saturday morning, he awakened to a knock at his cottage door and found his small congregation standing outside, including Avitus and Tulia, who had just been released from prison.
 And with them, they had brought his childhood friend, elder Quintus.
-He was so overjoyed to see them all that he forgot about his disheveled appearance and graciously welcomed everyone inside.
+Overjoyed to see them all, forgetting his disheveled appearance, he graciously welcomed everyone inside.

 Horatius became a spokesman for everyone and explained that after he had informed Marcus and Silvanus about Lydia’s death, they had decided to gather and encourage the pastor instead of waiting for Sunday, expecting pastor to encourage them.

 Caelius smiled for the first time in days.
-“I sincerely appreciate your presence here today.
+“I sincerely appreciate everyone–your presence here today.
 Come!
 Everyone make yourselves comfortable at the two tables here.”

 He quickly hugged Avitus and Tulia, then patted their children Paul and Esther on the head.
-“Oh, my…what a delight to see your faces again!”
+“Praise God–what a delight to see your faces again!”

 “Everyone make yourselves at home.
 I will return shortly.”
 Quickly, he went to the bedroom, washed his face, changed his clothes and reappeared to a congregation patiently waiting.

 Marcus’ wife, Julia had put kindling in the fireplace to heat water.
-Silvanus’ wife, Porcia had unwrapped the three loaves of bread she had brought and placed them in the hearth oven to warm.
-Horatius’ wife, Sarah had brought two loaves of bread as well, along with butter and honey for the bread.
-Marcus had brought wine for communion and Julia a basket of fruit and cheese to go with their meal.
-And Quintus had brought roasted fish for everyone.
+Silvanus’ wife, Porcia unwrapped the three loaves of bread she brought and placed them in the hearth oven to warm.
+Horatius’ wife, Sarah brought two loaves of bread as well, along with butter and honey.
+Marcus brought wine for communion and Julia a basket of fruit and cheese to go with their meal.
+And Quintus brought roasted fish for everyone.

 Caelius lit the oil lamps on the long table and then at the smaller table near the fireplace.